TerminusEst13/cyberrunner/README.md

     saveCoordinates()
 ```

+ - Mode 2 is the same as mode 1, but silent.
+ - Modes 3 and 4 are the same as 1 and 2, respectively, but will always set a checkpoint.

 For most intents and purposes, you can keep nextToBe set to 0.
 Starting your checkpoints at index 1 is suggested, and if you have a track that loops, set the "lap line" to checkpoint 0.
 If you do a lapping map, you must use checkpoints, even if you don't then teleport the player to those checkpoints.